What you need to know

 NSW: All-party consent required

 New South Wales is the strictest.
-Under the Surveillance Devices Act 2007, you need the consent of all partieson the call before you can record.
-That means you need to tell the caller you're recording, and they need to agree (even if agreeing just means staying on the line after you tell them).
+Under the Surveillance Devices Act 2007 (NSW), you need the consent of all parties on the call before you can record.
+That means you need to tell the caller you are recording, and they need to agree (even if agreeing just means staying on the line after you tell them).

-If you're a Sydney business, this is the rule that matters most.
+If you are a Sydney business, this is the rule that matters most.
 You must announce the recording at the start of the call.

 Victoria: All-party consent required

 Same deal.
-The Surveillance Devices Act 1999 requires all parties to consent.
-You need to tell people you're recording.
+The Surveillance Devices Act 1999 (Vic) requires all parties to consent.
+You need to tell people you are recording.

 Queensland: One-party consent

 Queensland allows recording if just one party (you) consents.
-You don't technically need to tell the caller.
+You do not technically need to tell the caller.
 But best practice is still to announce it.
 It sets expectations and avoids any disputes later.

 Western Australia, South Australia, Tasmania, NT, ACT